microsoft/vscode-docs/docs/introvideos/quicktour.md

 Area: introvideos
 TOCTitle: Quick Tour using JavaScript
 ContentId: a51b707c-19f7-41af-b5c2-c296e6e9fea2
-PageTitle: Quick Tour of VS Code using JavaScript
+PageTitle: Quick Tour of Visual Studio Code using JavaScript
 DateApproved: 10/03/2016
-MetaDescription: Quick Tour around VS Code using JavaScript.
+MetaDescription: Quick Tour around Visual Studio Code using JavaScript.
 ---

 # Quick Tour of VS Code using JavaScript

-What can you do with VS Code?
-This tutorial walks you through an overview of the core features of VS Code, including IntelliSense, debugging, Git version control integration, and more.
+This tutorial gives you an overview of the core features of Visual Studio Code, including IntelliSense, debugging, Git version control integration, and more.
+You'll see these features as we add an endpoint to a JavaScript web app using [Express web framework](https://expressjs.com/).

 <iframe src="https://www.youtube.com/embed/RAFFF1bIwTk?rel=0&amp;disablekb=0&amp;modestbranding=1&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>